timschumi/gmod-lua-runner/README.md

 The global `runner` table also contains other values that relate to the environment outside of Lua.
 At this point, this includes the following:

+- `runner.return_value`: A number that specifies the default return value in case the main script does not return a value.
+Has the intended effect when modified from inside Lua.
 - `runner.root`: The path where the `garrysmod` directory can be found.
 This is either the full path to the directory that was set through `GMOD_DIR` or (if the former is not set) the path to the `runner` executable itself.